Back on the Ranch – Mr Chorizo’s humble origins in the Sonoran Wasteland

 Maybe it sounds a bit depressing.

-There were probably more good things happening while I was growing up, and definitely more bad things.
+There were probably more good things happening while I was growing up, and there were definitely more bad things.

 But looking back, I have a sense of humor about the whole thing.